dtinth/babel-plugin-__coverage__/README.md

     //                               <----------> S2
     ```

+Most likely, this means your coverage percentage will do down compared to when you were using Istanbul or Isparta.

 ### How do I ignore certain files?

 Well, [Codecov](https://codecov.io/) allows you to ignore files from their web interface, so if you’re using that, then that’s the easiest way!